Technology

 Single station RTK

-In its simplest form, an RTK solution makes use of a single reference station in close proximity to the user receiver.
+In its simplest form, single station RTK, an RTK solution makes use of a single reference station near the GNSS receiver.
 As the reference station is in a surveyed position, it can estimate the errors for each received GNSS signal.
 After error corrections have been communicated to the user receiver, IAR takes place.
-This principle works if the distance between the user and the reference station is reasonably short.
-When the distance between the user and the reference station grows too large, the atmospheric conditions at the two positions can differ.
-This may cause from unsuccessful IAR.
-A typical guideline for max distance can be 25 km.
+A single reference station is sufficient, if the distance between the user and the reference station is reasonably short.
+When the distance between the user and the reference station grows too large (typically more than 25km), the atmospheric conditions at the two positions can differ.
+This may result in unsuccessful IAR.

 Network RTK (NRTK)

 With a network of reference stations, it is possible to model distance-dependent errors more precisely.
-Based on such modelling, the dependence on the distance to the closest antenna decreases substantially.
-In this setup, the service creates an imaginary Virtual Reference Station (VRS) close to the user, in effect modelling the errors at the position of the user receiver.
-In general, this method provides better corrections over the whole service area, allowing for a less dense network of reference stations.
+Based on such modelling, the dependence on the distance to the closest reference station decreases substantially.
+In an nRTK correction service, the rover connects to the correction source provided by the network processor, and from which the reference stations are typically abstracted.
+This method provides better corrections over the whole service area, allowing for a less dense network of reference stations.
 It also provides better reliability as it is less dependent on individual reference stations.